batrudinych/s3-redeploy/README.md

 ```
 --concurrency X
 ```
-*Optional.* Parameter sets the maximum possible amount of network / file system operations to be ran in parallel.
-Defaults to 5. *Note:* it is safe to run file system operations in parallel due to streams usage
+*Optional.* Sets the maximum possible amount of network / file system operations to be ran in parallel.
+In particular, it means that files uploading will be performed in parallel.
+The same is true for file system operations.
+Defaults to 5. *Note:* it is safe to run file system operations in parallel due to streams API usage
 ```
 --file-name
 ```
-*Optional.* Utility uploads a file, containing md5 hashes, upon folder sync.
+*Optional.* Utility uploads a file containing md5 hashes upon folder sync.
 This file is used during the sync operation and lets to minimize amount of network requests and computations.
-Defaults to `_s3-rd.<bucket name>.json`
+Defaults to `_s3-rd.<bucket name>.json`. **If file name changes, the file with old name will still remain in the bucket until a new sync performed**
 ```
 --cache X
 ```